joeDespres/dirtyparallel/README.md

 # Dirty Parallel R-Rust Implementation

 This project is an experiment aimed at pushing the limits of multicore processing in R by integrating Rust’s high-performance, multi-threaded capabilities.
-The idea is to bypass some of R’s inherent single-threaded constraints by using unsafe Rust code—what we call the “dirty parallel” approach—to achieve significant speedups.
+The idea is to bypass some of R’s inherent single-threaded constraints by using unsafe Rust code—what we call the "dirty parallel" approach—to achieve significant speedups.

 ## Core Functionality

+- [x] build a rust implementation of `lapply()`
+  - [x] take varargs
+  - [x] assert all args are named
+  - [ ] demand all args passed in by name
+  - [ ] permit arbitrary argument names
-- [ ] Implement a dirty parallel version of `lapply()`
+- [ ] implement a dirty parallel version of `parallel::mclapply`
 - [ ] Use shared memory access
 - [ ] ?Disable R's garbage collector during execution